*** NOTE Mailing and Shipping Addresses: ***

 Those with a

-bent will find electronics kits, components for cat's
+technical bent will find electronics kits, components for

-and older test equipment for sale, including tube
+cat's whisker crystal sets, and older test equipment for

-always said that these things are only a half-point more
+these things are only a half-point more honest than a slot

-slot machine," Hofeld laughed, slapping his hand on the
+machine," Hofeld laughed, slapping his hand on the large

-tube tester that is the first thing you see when you enter
+do-it-yourself tube tester that is the first thing you see

 "You used to find these in every drugstore around," he said.
 "They were usually set up so that even a tube delivering 60 percent of its maximum emissions would register `weak' on the scale.
 The customer would call the pharmacist over and ask what to do, and the answer usually was to buy a new tube.
 What customers didn't know was that such a tube would work perfectly for a long, long time to come."